SubhadityaMukherjee/AI-knowledge-base/docs/Nucleus Accumbens.md

 ---

 # Nucleus Accumbens
-- Part of the brain’s reward circuitry, or [mesolimbic pathway](Mesolimbic%20Pathway.md), this small region in the midbrain releases dopamine in response to rewarding experiences.
+- Part of the brain’s reward circuitry, or [[Mesolimbic Pathway|mesolimbic pathway]], this small region in the midbrain releases dopamine in response to rewarding experiences.